berkanyldrim/berkanyldrim/README.md

 <h2> Hey there!
 I'm Berkan. 👋</h2>
 <h3> 👨🏻‍💻 About Me </h3>

-- 💼 &nbsp; Working as a Frontend Developer at ALBERT SOLINO
+- 💼 &nbsp; Working as a Software Developer at Proxolab

 <h3>🛠 Tech Stack</h3>